-Dana M. Peebles is past Chair of the Firm’s National Class Actions Team and is a partner in our Litigation Group in Toronto.
-He is widely recognized as one of Canada’s leading class action lawyers.
+Dana M. Peebles is past Chair of the National Class Actions Team at McCarthy Tétrault LLP, and a partner in the Litigation Group in Toronto.
+He focuses his civil litigation practice on class actions, securities and corporate-commercial litigation.

 Dana’s notable current and recent cases with his colleagues at McCarthy Tétrault LLP include: